image-js/image-js-docs/docs/Getting started/Getting started.md

 ### Installation

-Installation of ImageJS is straight-forward.Use terminal to install the package:
+Installation of ImageJS is straight-forward.
+Use terminal to install the package:

 <Tabs>
 <TabItem value="npm" label="npm" default>